mcornejo/slk-painpills/1.solution-elk/README.md

 A daily count of Hydrocodone during 2007.
 ![Monthy count of HYDROCODONE](images/img2.png "Kibana screenshot")

-A daily count of Hydrocodone between 2006 and 2013.
+A monthly count of Hydrocodone between 2006 and 2013.
 ![daily count of HYDROCODONE](images/img3.png "Kibana screenshot")

 A monthly count of Hydrocodone in 2006 in Brooklyn.